 Be Your Board Game Manual

 Can't remember how much money you're supposed to start with when you play Monopoly?
 Don't know who goes first in Scrabble?
 Ask Alexa!
 Enable the Board Game Answers skill and let Alexa remind you how to play some of your favorite games.

 Hungry?
 Never again go online or use a phone (retro!) to order food delivery.
-Just say, "Alexa, order a pizza," and your grub will be at your door in no time.
+Just start ordering on Amazon Restaurants and from then on you can just say, "Alexa, enable Amazon Restaurants" or "Alexa, order a pizza" and Alexa will scroll through all your past orders and help you get your grub in no time.
 Read more on Amazon to find out more about how to use this feature.